Watch: Trailer for Serial Killer Indie Comedy 'Lucky' with Colin Hanks'

 "I married you for your money and you like to kill people!"
 An official trailer for an indie comedy called Lucky has hit the web via Yahoo.
 Directed by Gil Cates Jr., Lucky stars Colin Hanks as a "wannabe serial killer" who surprisingly wins the lotto.
 The girl of his dreams marries him for his money and, well, things get out of hand.
 The girl is Ari Graynor and the cast also includes Ann-Margret and Jeffrey Tambor.
 This actually looks quite fun, I think the young Hanks is quite a good actor and always brings some spunk to his roles.
 I hadn't heard much about this film before today, but check out the trailer below and give this a shot.

-Watch the official theatrical trailer for Gil Cates Jr.'s Lucky:
+Watch the official theatrical trailer for Gil Cates Jr.'s Lucky from YouTube:

 You can also watch the Lucky trailer in High Definition on Yahoo